SimonLmic/xrai/docs/source/draft-research-blog.md

 - XR for your Device OS with [Unity XR](https://docs.unity3d.com/Manual/XR.html), ARKIT, ARCORE

-## Training
+## Model Training

-- **What is the given problem for Training to Solve?**
-	- Training is performed against multiple Referent Spaces and further requires generalization to run inference against any Referent Spaces
-	- Poly-Data (polymorphism) due to the various End-User device and sensors, Data requires to be preped for Training
-	-  Geometric (6DOF) neural network is Ressource-intensive

-- **Why we have to solve Training for this problem?**
-	-  User Session Graph for End-User 1 in User Referent Space 1 with a SmartPhones train the same model as User Session Graph for End-User 2 in User Referent-Space 2 with SmartGlasses
-	- Training for 6DOF Neural Network is Ressource-intensive
+- **What's the Problem?**
+  - Training needs to work across different spaces and adapt to various devices and sensors.
-	- Have training robust to scale
+  - Data needs special preparation before training due to different devices and polymorphic data.
+  - The 6DOF neural network used for spatial understanding demands a lot of computing power.

+- **Why Solve Training?**
+  - Training needs to be universal, whether it's a user with a smartphone in one space or someone with smart glasses in another.
+  - The process is demanding, especially for the complex 6DOF neural network.
+  - We need a robust training system that can handle different scales effortlessly.

-- **Who will be using it?**
+- **Who Uses It?**
-	- Data Scientist and Developers
+  - Data Scientists and Developers.

-- **How this will be achieved?**
-	- Training is easy to manage its like Continuous Training for Data-driven AI accelerated system
+### How It Works

+- **Achieving Seamless Training**
-	- With Continuous Monitoring/Alerting for all the Training Metrics we think are relevant for our AI specialization (and against baseline).
+  - It's like Continuous Training for our smart AI system.
+  - Continuous Monitoring ensures we stay on track, comparing against set benchmarks.
-	- Space segmentation, Space invariance through normalization and precision resolution adjust.
+  - Techniques like space segmentation, normalization, and resolution adjustments maintain consistency across spaces.
-	- Fine tuning is possible by Training the model on more steps for a particular Dataset clusters or a new Dataset
+  - Fine-tuning allows us to enhance the model for specific dataset clusters or new datasets.
-	- Model hyper parameters is possible through a model structure file definition
+  - Adjusting model hyperparameters is possible through a simple model structure file definition.
-	- Model Flow with parallelization, saving and deployment
+  - The model flows smoothly with parallelization, saving, and deployment.
-	- Model Configuration with  batch size (3),  optimizer (Adam) , learning rate gamma (0.001), weight decay (0.01)
+  - Configuration details like batch size (3), optimizer (Adam), learning rate gamma (0.001), and weight decay (0.01) can be customized.

+Training the AI model becomes a well-managed, adaptable, and efficient process, making our spatial understanding technology reliable and effective.

 ---
 That is a End-User User Reference Space :